 Include social media in your plan:

 The most common are Twitter and Facebook but explore others such as:

 - tumblr (micro-blogging)

 Issue regular newsletters that communicate directly with your past customers and potential customers

 Newsletters are important because they can convey what you want to say directly, but also provide you with an opportunity for feedback.
 Newsletters also help you to build loyalty, can be used for ‘exclusive’ promotions for the readership, and help you to gather opinions and can improve repeat custom.

 Keep in touch.
 You can do this through constant contact, interesting collateral, direct selling, personal contact, news updates, etc. Reviewing sites such as TripAdvisor is an important part of the marketing mix, and, if well-managed, can help you to gain referrals.
 People are more likely to visit a review site before making a decision to book your service or buy your product.

 Employ great PR

-Communicate your brand consistently and keep it at the forefront of mind.
-Use a good PR agency for best results – an expert ‘outsiders’ view of your business can help you to understand more clearly how it is perceived and how it can be managed.
+Communicate your brand consistently and keep it at the forefront of the company's collective mind.
+Use a good PR agency for best results – an expert ‘outsider's’ view of your business can help you to more clearly understand how it is perceived, and how it can be managed.
 Good PR can make a huge difference.
-It doesn’t have to be costly but can pay back many times over.
+It does not have to be costly, but it can pay itself back many times over.